tejasjbansal/Daily-Blogs/README.md

 # Daily-Blogs
-Build a Blogging Website where the users can read and post the Articles.
+Daily Blog is a Blogging Website where the users can read and post the Articles.
 And also comment on other articles also.
 This Project was developed in Node, Express, Mongo DB, HTML, CSS, Bootstrap.

 # features
 * Blogs are categorised by hashtags